alexiscordova/primer/README.md

-Primer v0.13.1
+Primer v0.13.3
 ===
-Last Updated: August 10, 2015
+Last Updated: August 11, 2015

-Primer is a user-experience CSS framework for StubHub.
+Primer is a user-experience CSS framework, based on a mixture of [SMACSS](https://smacss.com) and [Atomic Design](http://atomicdesign.bradfrost.com/chapter-2/), for StubHub.
 Primer brings UI consistency to your application, creating a strong foundation for future interface innovations and brand updates.

 Primer is designed to have a small footprint and be performant; modular, content-aware, responsive, and mobile first.